 When an agent manages the register for trustees

-| Role | Who speaks | Why |
+| Role | Who speaks to HMRC | Why |

 |---|---|---|

-| Lead trustee | Lead trustee | Primary verification and online claim |
+| Lead trustee | Lead trustee | Primary verification contact — can claim and manage the record online |

-| Family helper | Lead trustee present | Supports admin but cannot replace verification |
+| Family helper | Lead trustee must be present | Can support with admin but cannot replace the lead trustee for verification |

-| Agent | Authorised representative | Manages the register with trustee consent |
+| Agent (solicitor or adviser) | Authorised representative | Manages the register with trustee consent and agent authorisation |

 Using TRS online instead of calling

-Claiming a record with Government Gateway
+Claiming a trust record with Government Gateway

 Access codes, lockouts and keeping login details safe